 I would also like to continue to grow my Instagram following and hopefully join a Pro Staff team or gain sponsorship from a fishing related sponsor!
 I want to build on my TBF win last year and place in the Oakley Big Bass tournament at Smith Mountain Lake.
 My goal was to win 5 tournaments this year and I haven’t quite reached that goal but there’s still time, I’ve fished consistently and repeatedly finished in the top 5 I feel like the wins will come as long as I continue to catch fish like I have been.

-Update: Isaac is now a Pro Staff member for Ardent Reels.
+Update: Isaac is now a Pro Staff member for Ardent Outdoors.
 Congrats Isaac!